 In response to a question about innovative ideas and strategies at her organization to help employees become more proactive in their careers, Kennedy provided details about the steps that she has taken in her organization to achieve this.

-She sees it as a war on talent and her weapons have been highly practice actions to build and expand the workforce serving her company—and to build opportunities for her workforce to grow their careers and commitment to STEM.
-These include an apprentice program run through a local technical college and university partnership with the labor department to provide opportunities to workers; a pharma tech program for entry-level jobs at the company that after training, lead to an increase in pay and a career path; a new initiative is her ask to a local school to create a program for individuals who have an interest in the pharmaceutical industry but who are not candidates for pharmacy school to provide training for manufacturing so that the students can then enter the manufacturing workforce with skills.
+She sees it as a war on talent and her weapons have been highly practical actions to build and expand the workforce serving her company—and to build opportunities for her workforce to grow their careers and commitment to STEM.
+These include an apprentice program run through a local technical college and university partnership with the labor department to provide opportunities to workers; a pharma tech program for entry-level jobs at the company that after training lead to an increase in pay and a career path; a new initiative is asking a local school to create a program for individuals who have an interest in the pharmaceutical industry to provide training in manufacturing so that the students can then enter the manufacturing workforce with skills.
 In March 2019, Kenney’s company began a program to bring in local teachers for tasks including shipping, which now provides 750 local educators with additional pay from the part-time positions—and has had an added and unforeseen benefit: the teachers are bringing back to the classroom information about the mission of pharmaceutical manufacturing, and encouraging students to consider STEM careers.
 The word is also spreading to spouses and siblings of this workforce, helping to make it clear that a science degree is not needed to have a career in pharmaceuticals.

 A focus on diversity among her company’s workforce is another weapon in the war to build a workforce, Kennedy noted.
 Her company also pairs senior veterans with younger workers to “watch them blossom and bloom.”
 Kennedy speaks regularly to share the message about opportunities for women and young people about the pharmaceutical industry.